ezeahunanya/ezeahunanya/content/blog/first_blog.md

-title: First time for everything (Marvel Cinematic Universe Movie Ratings)
+Title: First time for everything (Marvel Cinematic Universe Movie Ratings)
-date: 2020-11-22 17:39
+Date: 2020-11-22 17:39
-modified: 2020-12-03 23:16
+Modified: 2020-12-03 23:16
-category: Blog
+Category: Blog
-tags: python, data science, pelican, publishing
+Tags: python, data science, pelican, publishing
-slug: first_blog
+Slug: first_blog
-author: Eze Ahunanya
+Author: Eze Ahunanya
-summary: This is new.
+Summary: This is new.
 Writing a blog.
 Who would have thought it?
 Not me.
 But here we are.

 This is new.
 Writing a blog.
 Who would have thought it?
 Not me.
 But here we are.